freehaha/slate/source/includes/_widget.md

 case when we receive data that is known to conform to a DataSourceSchema, we can visualize the data with a call to the [Widget Render](#widget-render) API.

-A Widget entity has the following attributes:
+A Widget entity has the following properties:

-Attribute | Type | Description
+Property | Type | Description
 --- | --- | --- | ---
 \*name | string | Name of the Widget
 \*framework | string | `polymer` is the only supported value here at the moment